 his backgrounds to frame the technical and economic impacts of his research.

-BRITTANY BALCOM is a first year student at the Space Policy Institute.
+BRITTANY BALCOM is a second year student at the Space Policy Institute.

 She graduated from Marshall University in 2010 with a BA in